adaniel105/gpt-from-scratch/README.md

-Generative Pretrained Transformer Implementation from scratch
+Pytorch implementaton of a Generative Pretrained Transformer for text generation